This page contains sponsored links, which means we may receive compensation if you complete a form.

 No legitimate finance company can legally make an ironclad pledge to approve everyone.
 This claim is misleading.
-The online resources making this promise are not direct lenders.
+The online resources making this promise are not actual lenders.
 They operate affiliate programs (as does this site) and receive compensation for referring consumers whom the lender ultimately approves.

 No Down Payment Leases

 Leasing a car with bad credit and no money down is often easier because you are paying to use – not buy – the vehicle.
 All auto leases contain mileage limits, which place restrictions on the amount of driving and impose overage penalties to enforce the upper bound.

 This means you are financing a smaller portion the cost.
 This leads to smaller monthly installments that are more affordable even though the cap cost reduction amount is zero.
 This improves your chances of an approval – but does not guarantee it.